-- Lateral wall: Is irrigated by two types of arteries.
-The diagonals from the LAD and the obtuse marginal arteries coming from the circumflex artery.
+- Lateral wall: it is irrigated by two goups of arteries.
+The diagonal branches from the LAD and the obtuse marginal arteries coming from the circumflex artery.

-- Inferior wall: Irrigated by the posterior interventricular artery, a branch of the right coronary artery (RCA) in 85% of the people and the circumflex artery in 15%.
+- Inferior wall: irrigated by the posterior interventricular artery, a branch of the right coronary artery (RCA) in 85% of the people or the circumflex artery in 15%.

-With these data it is easy to determine which artery is causing a myocardial infarction anterior, septal and even side.
+With these data it is easy to determine which artery is causing an anterior, septal or lateral myocardial infarction.

 The main question is whether the artery causing inferior myocardial infarction is the right coronary artery or the circumflex artery.

 How to Determine the Culprit Artery in an Inferior Myocardial Infarction

 During an acute inferior myocardial infarction there is a ST elevation in inferior leads (II, III and aVF).
 It is also accompanied by reciprocal changes in other leads, particularly in anterior leads (V2-V3) 1.